Tom Melhuish 8 min read

 Every device connected to a network, be it your home Wi-Fi or your office LAN, is assigned a unique identifier called an IP (Internet Protocol) address.
 This address helps to locate and communicate with other devices on the network.

-You can think of an IP like a telephone number you can use to call a friend.
+You can think of an IP like a business phone line number you can use to call a friend.

 IP addresses are essential to the internet, allowing devices to communicate with each other and access the vast amount of information available online.